-- 5.5 The Metropolitan Glasgow Strategic Drainage Partnership is a partnership between the City Council, Scottish Water, Scottish Environment Protection Agency, Scottish Canals, surrounding Councils, the Scottish Government and other interested parties to: - reduce flood risk; - improve water quality; - enable economic development; - improve habitats; and - co-ordinate and integrate investment planning. - 5.6 SEPA has modelled the extent of predicted river flooding at a 1 in 200 year return period.
-It illustrates that parts of the central and western parts of the LCA area are potentially susceptible to flooding from the White Cart water and from its tributary burns, particularly the Auldhouse Burn.
-There are also potential surface water issues in other parts of the area, including around Croftfoot.
-As required by The Flood Risk Management (Scotland) Act 2009, the Council has published the Local Flood Risk Management Plan (LFRMP) for the Clyde and Loch Lomond Local Plan District (LPD).
-The Plan identified a number of actions to address potential flooding in these areas, including: - extending the existing flood protection scheme for the White Cart to include additional properties along the river and the Auldhouse Burn;
+- 5.3 Map 9/Annex 9 show the key elements of the Green Network (as defined in SG6) in the Knightswood Area.
+It shows that whilst the eastern and northern parts of the area appear relatively well-served by the Green Network, the south-western part is more sparsely served.
+The Stage 2 LCA process will consider whether this undermines the functionality of the wider Green Network and, if so, where there may be opportunities to extend and enhance the Green Network in this area. - 5.4 The Metropolitan Glasgow Strategic Drainage Partnership is a partnership between the City Council, Scottish Water, Scottish Environment Protection Agency, Scottish Canals, surrounding Councils, the Scottish Government and other interested parties to: - reduce flood risk; - improve water quality; - enable economic development; - improve habitats; and - co-ordinate and integrate investment planning. - 5.5 SEPA has modelled the extent of potential flooding from rivers, surface water and coastal sources.
+The modelling indicates that much of the western part of the Knightswood LCA as being potentially susceptible, particularly around the Garscadden and Yoker Burns.
+As required by The Flood Risk Management (Scotland) Act 2009, the Council has published the Local Flood Risk Management Plan for the Clyde and Loch Lomond Local Plan District (LPD).
+The Plan identified a number of actions to address potential flooding in these areas, including: